 Let’s play devil’s advocate for a moment, monogamous relationships simply aren't working.
 If they were, we wouldn't have the ludicrous divorce and infidelity rates we have currently.
 Are we biologically designed to mate with one human for the rest of our lives?
 Are we now starting to realize that it’s incredibly easy to connect with more than one person?

-Within society, open relationships aren't necessarily ‘accepted’ just yet but, you have to admit, as long as everybody knows the situation, it seems a lot fairer than the cheating and divorcing going on in the world today.
+Within society, open relationships aren't necessarily ‘accepted’ just yet but, you have to admit, as long as everybody knows the situation, it seems a lot fairer than the cheating (are extra marital affairs ever worth it?) and divorcing going on in the world today.

 When an open relationship has been set up properly, it can be a great experience.
 On the one side, you’re in a committed relationship with someone you connect with and enjoy spending your life with.
 On the other, you’re free to follow all sexual impulses.
 If it doesn’t work, it soon becomes a spinning vortex of jealousy, self-loathing, insecurity, and hatred…but we could say the same of monogamous relationships, right?